What do we have in common that unites us? Why do we support polices that others vehemently oppose and why do we strongly oppose their policies?

 (a) people’s individual freedoms are maximized, and

-(b) economic, social, racial, and environmental injustices against we the people are minimized, combined with
+(b) economic, social, racial, and environmental injustices by those who abuse their freedoms are minimized, combined with

-(2) Active participation (voting and political participation) of a majority of the people to maintain such a people-driven government.
+(2) Active participation (voting and political activism) of a majority of the people to maintain such a people-driven government.

 A Government of, by, and for the successful, white, Christian, male requires both: